Primordial flat frame -- a new view on inflation

 This type of singularity does not indicate a singular cosmology.
 It rather indicates a \textit{prediction} of a certain cosmology, namely $\varphi(\eta_2,k) < \bar{\varphi}(\eta_2,k)$.
 Universes for which at $\eta_2$ the prediction is violated are not allowed.
 If one tries, nevertheless, to extrapolate the forbidden cosmologies backwards, the singularity at $\eta_s$ reminds us the inconsistency of the ``forbidden Universes".
 The situation is analogous to a damped pendulum.
 If arbitrary initial conditions lead to a maximal amplitude of 1cm after an hour, the attempt to follow an oscillation with amplitude 5cm backwards will lead to a solution that becomes singular in less than an hour backwards.

 We emphasize that this type of ``singularity" can only occur for decreasing modes.
 Decreasing modes often vanish at finite $\eta_2$ if initial conditions with finite $\bar{\varphi}(\eta_1,k)$ are set for $\eta_1 \to -\infty$.
-In contrast, modes with constant or almost constant amplitude can be extrapolated backwards to the infinite past.
+In contrast, modes with increasing, constant or almost constant amplitude can be extrapolated backwards to the infinite past.
 The ``almost constant modes" can decrease for a certain time interval, but they do not vanish at finite $\eta_2$ for $\eta_1 \to -\infty$ and finite $\bar{\varphi}(\eta_1,k)$.
 They correspond precisely to the ``observable modes" in the primordial fluctuation spectrum.
 The gauge invariant scalar modes typically contain an almost constant mode as well as decreasing modes.
 Examples for decreasing scalar modes are discussed in ref.~\cite{Wetterich2013}.
 They correspond to homogeneous isotropic cosmologies attracted towards our "eternal" solutions as time increases.